scarpino/arab_net/readme.md

-Contained are the code and data needed to re-create the analyses and figures in: <h4><a href="http://biorxiv.org/content/early/2016/10/30/080804
+Contained are the code and data needed to re-create the analyses and figures in: <h4><a href="http://rspb.royalsocietypublishing.org/content/284/1856/20170914
-" target="_blank"><font color = "#b2182b">Des Marais et al. (2016)</font></a></h4>  If you use any of the code, figures, analyses, or novel ideas, please cite the preprint below.
+" target="_blank"><font color = "#b2182b">Des Marais et al. (in press)</font></a></h4>  If you use any of the code, figures, analyses, or novel ideas, please cite the article below-- there's a print as well if you get stuck outside a paywall.
 If you use any of the data, please cite the appropriate manuscript(s).

 *Citation*

+Des Marais DL, Guerrero RF, Lasky JR, Scarpino SV. in press.
+Topological features of a gene co-expression network predict patterns of natural diversity in environmental response.
+Proceedings of the Royal Society B.

+*Preprint*

 Des Marais, D. L., Guerrero, R., Lasky, J. R., & Scarpino, S. V. (2016).
 Topological features of gene regulatory networks predict patterns of natural diversity in environmental response. bioRxiv, 080804.